Open Skies: Russia starts withdrawing from defense pact | DW | 15.01.2021

 Biden has expressed eagerness to renew the nuclear arms control treaty, New START, between the two powers — it is set to expire in February.

-The US left the treaty on arms control and verification in November after accusing Russia of treaty violations — Moscow denied the accsation.
+The US left the treaty on arms control and verification in November after accusing Russia of treaty violations in May — Moscow denied the accsation.

+The treaty was first signed in 1992 — coming into effect in 2002 — as a confidence-building measure after the end of the Cold War.

+According to the agreement, the signatory states are allowed to observe each other's military forces and activities by means of a limited number of yearly reconnaissance flights.